navruzbek1992/data_challenge/projects.md

 ### [Credit card transactions](/projects/project2.nb.html)

-Free data of credit card transactions in Oklahoma State is obtained for analysis.
-Data showed inteteresting patterns among credit card holders, such as customers on average become indebted (negative transaction) when purchasing airlines tickets.
+Data is credit card transactions of employees of the State of Oklahoma.
+Data consistes of transactions made by individuals at different vendors.
+Data should be slightly cleaned and processed to get any meaningful reults.
+Data showes inteteresting patterns among credit card holders, such as customers on average become indebted (negative transaction) when purchasing airlines tickets.
+On average the demand for airlines and touristic agencies increased.
+This possibly due to the development in tourism and airlines industry around the world.
+However, data shows several industries where the demand dropped significantly.

 [Link for the data](https://navruzbek1992.github.io/stock-return-analysis/res_purchase_2014.csv)